-The format for this version is letter-size, landscape, 2 pages per side and should be printed as a back-to-back booklet., and then folded.
-A sequentially-paged web version can be downloaded from https://kora.kpu.ca/islandora/search/Dunster?type=dismax
+The format for this version is letter-size, landscape, and is sequentially-paged for web reading.
+A back-to-back booklet format can be downloaded from https://kora.kpu.ca/islandora/search/Dunster?type=dismax

 Start at the beginning.
 The Canadian Landscape Charter sets the ethical compass bearing for landscape architects in Canada and should be internalized and then externalized in your practice.
 Many of the ideas suggested below will help enrich your mind.
 The first section on Indigenous Issues | Reconciliation | Decolonization can be followed sequentially if you are just stepping on the path.
 If you are already on your way - skim through the ideas and explore topics that catch your eye, heart, or mind.